joyceliaoo/RPG_period06_team10/README.md

 - Monster

 The user encounters Monsters with different frequencies, depending on the level of difficulty they have selected at the beginning of the game.
+Jonas created the different kinds of Monsters.

 	1. Giant: high hp, high strength, low defense
 	2. Spiders: low hp, high defense
 	3. Zombies: high hp, low attack damage
+The toStrings were created by Joyce.